erkyrath/lectrote/README.md

 (Do not change `lectroteVersion`; that should always show the Lectrote release that you built your bound app from.)

+To create a Mac DMG archive, you will also need a `resources/pack-dmg-spec.json` file.
+See `samplegame/resources/pack-dmg-spec.json`.
+You should update the "title", the "dist/Adventure-$PLATFORM$" paths under "contents", and (if you want) the "background" image which is used for the folder window.

 You may also copy any of Lectrote's content files to your game directory and customize them.
 You will probably want to customize `about.html`, for example.

 The `samplegame` directory in the Lectrote source demonstrates the layout.
 It will be simplest to clone that and alter it.